You: Alexa?

 Phono Preamp:

-As we have explained above, the MC cartridges generate less voltages as compared to MM cartridges so, we first need to amplify the MC cartridge’s output to reach the output levels of MM cartridges and then we can pass the amplified output to a standard phono preamp.
+As we have explained above, the MC cartridges generate less voltages compared to MM cartridges so, we first need to amplify the MC cartridge’s output to match the output levels of MM cartridges and then we can pass the amplified output to a standard phono preamp.

 Keep in mind that if you use MM phono preamp for an MC cartridge then you will face turntable or record player so quiet issues.